- Is your website losing traffic?

-What I found most interesting is, when keyword cannibalization is fixed, it resulted in improved ranking of entire category of pages.
+What I found most interesting is, that when keyword cannibalization is fixed, it resulted in an improved ranking of the entire category of pages.

 I have tested this theory on a few websites, and every time the competing pages were identified, and proper action is taken, there is a significant improvement in the overall keyword ranking and hence traffic.